 - One Finger Bad, Two Fingers Brotherhood – Hand signals and slight physical gestures convey instant disdain or peace and harmony to total strangers.
 Be careful which fingers you display …

 - Just Say No and Just Do It – Ideological phrases and anthems represent struggles and cultural philosophies that, like brands and logos, eventually develop loyalty, class distinction and societal values which are unquestioningly enacted by each participant.

 - Trade Colored Paper For Stuff – Currency is a powerful symbol of value which requires total acceptance of a positive perception of national economies.
 Kinda like walking on a cliff edge blindfolded.

 Even criminal organizations see value in controlling their symbols and logos.
-In the Hell’s Angels Motorcycle Club, for example, not dropping colors or patches as requested will lead to paralysis and quite likely death for the ex-member given to challenging any zero tolerance cultural icons.
+In the Hell’s Angels Motorcycle Club for example, not dropping colors or patches as requested will lead to paralysis and quite likely death for the ex-member given to challenging zero tolerance for cultural icon control.

 Smiley Face Packs A Punch

 Humans think in pictures and evidence abounds that our lives are directed by the images of brands, logos and symbols.